 A few years ago, while displaying my photographs at a prestigious art festival in La Jolla, California, a woman oozed compliments for several minutes about my photographs and then asked, “Did you take these with an iPhone?”
 Ummm, no. Sigh.
 Such is the state of photography today.

-Make sure to follow us on social media...
+Make sure to follow me social media...

 Scott Setterberg